D-Day Landings marathon

 Take advantage of special rates

-Register before May 3, 2023 and receive a personalized bib on the day of the event (first name/nickname, team name).
+Register before May 15, 2025 and receive a personalized bib on race day (first name, nickname, team name).

 Free shuttles, pacers,